-OK, so we know that Bind and Rebind are important components in assuring optimal application performance.
-It is the bind process that determines exactly how your DB2 data is accessed in your application programs.
-As such, it is critically important that you develop an appropriate strategy for when and how to rebind your programs.
+At this point no one should be arguing the point that BIND and REBIND are important components in assuring efficient DB2 applications.
+Because the BIND/REBIND process determines exactly how your DB2 data is accessed it is important that you develop an appropriate strategy for when and how to REBIND your programs.

-There are several common approaches taken by DB2 users.
-By far, the best approach is to rebind your applications over time as the data changes.
+There are several common REBIND approaches taken by DB2 users.
+By far, the best approach is to REBIND your applications over time as the data changes.
 This approach involves some form of regular maintenance that keeps DB2 statistics up to date and formulates new access paths as data volumes and patterns change.
-There will be more on this later on in this article.

-Other approaches include binding only when a new version of DB2 is installed, or perhaps more ambitious, whenever new PTFs are applied to DB2.
-Another approach is to rebind automatically after a regular period of time, whether it is days, weeks, months, or whatever period of time you deem significant.
-This approach can work if the period of time is wisely chosen based on the application data - but it still can pose significant administrative issues.
+Other approaches include REBINDing only when a new version of DB2 is installed, or perhaps more ambitious, whenever new PTFs are applied to DB2.
+Another approach is to REBIND automatically after a regular period of time (days, weeks, months, etc.).
+This approach can work if the period of time is wisely chosen based on the application data - but it still can pose administrative issues.

-The final approach is from the "if it ain't broke, don't fix it" school of thought.
-This approach is the worst of the several approaches discussed here.
-The biggest problem with this approach is that you are penalizing every program in your subsystem for fear that a program or two may have a few degraded access paths.
+The final approach can be summarized as "if it ain't broke don't fix it!"
+This is the worst of the several approaches discussed here.
+The biggest problem with this approach is that you are penalizing every program in your subsystem for fear that a program or two may have a degraded access path.
 This results in potentially many programs having sub-optimal performance because the optimizer never gets a chance to create better access paths as the data changes.

 Of course, the possibility of degraded performance is real - and that is why this approach has been adopted at some sites.
-The problem is being able to find which statements may be worse.
-The ideal situation would be to be able to review the access path changes before hand to determine if they are better or worse.
+The problem is being able to find which statements have degraded.
+In an ideal world we would be to be able to review the access path changes beforehand to determine if they are better or worse.
 But DB2 itself does not provide any systematic method of administering access paths that way.
-There are third-party tools that can help you achieve this, however.
+There are third party tools that can help you achieve this though.

-Let's go back to the best approach again, and that is to perform regular rebinds as your data changes.
-This involves what has become known as the "Three Rs."
-This means regularly reorganizing the data to ensure that it is optimally structured.
-That is followed by RUNSTATS to be sure that the reorganized state of the data is reflected in the DB2 Catalog.
-Finally, we follow that up with rebinds of the application programs that access the data structures that have been reorganized and RUNSTATed (if you'll allow me to turn that into a verb).
+Anyway, let's go back to the best approach again, and that is to REBIND on a regular basis as your data changes.
+This approach has become known as the three Rs.
+To implement this approach you:

+- 1. Regularly reorganize the data to ensure that it is optimally structured. - 2.
+Follow that with RUNSTATS to be sure that the reorganized state of the data is reflected in the DB2 Catalog. - 3.
+And follow that with a REBIND for all the application programs that access the data structures impacted by the REORG and RUNSTATS.

-At any rate, your goal should be to keep your access paths upto-date with the current state of your data.
+At any rate, your goal should be to keep your access paths up-to-date with the current state of your data.
 Failing to do this means that DB2 is accessing data based upon false assumptions.
 DB2 is unlikely to make the same access path choice as your data grows - and as patterns within the data change.

-By rebinding, you can generally improve the overall performance of your applications because the access paths will be designed better, based on an accurate view of the data.
-Additionally, as DB2 changes are made (via new releases or PTFs) optimizer improvements, and new access techniques can be incorporated into the access paths.
-That is, if you never rebind, not only are you forgoing better access paths due to data changes but you are also forgoing better access paths due to changes to DB2 itself.
+By REBINDing you can generally improve the overall performance of your applications because the access paths will be better designed based on an accurate view of the data.
+Additionally, as DB2 changes are introduced (PTFs, new version/release) optimizer improvements and new access techniques can be incorporated into the access paths.
+That is, if you never REBIND, not only are you forgoing better access paths due to data changes but you are also forgoing better access paths due to changes to DB2 itself.